neemashahbazi/neemashahbazi.github.io/_pages/about.md

 Entity Matching”.
 Under review in VLDB 2024.

 - **Nima Shahbazi**, Stavros Sintos and Abolfazl Asudeh.
 “FairHash: A Fair and Memory/Time-efficient Hash Map”.
-Under review in SODA 2024.
+Under review in SIGMOD 2024.

 - Melika Mousavi, **Nima Shahbazi** and Abolfazl Asudeh “Crowdsourcing Representation Bias Identification in form of Data Coverage in Image Data Sets”, in EDBT 2024.